DSSAT/dssat-pythia-wm/docs/Input_data.md

 #### Planting zones
 For WM simulations, Ethiopia was divided into three planting zones which define ranges of planting dates for each crop and each cropping season.
-Figure 2 shows the zones which define cropping seasons, planting dates, and cultivars as described in the “Other fixed DSSAT inputs and modeling assumptions” section below.
-These zones were defined based on rainfall patterns as described in “An atlas of Ethiopian livelihoods” (USAID, 2006).
+Figure 2 shows the zones which define cropping seasons, planting dates, and cultivars as described in the â€œOther fixed DSSAT inputs and modeling assumptionsâ€ section below.
+These zones were defined based on rainfall patterns as described in â€œAn atlas of Ethiopian livelihoodsâ€ (USAID, 2006).

 Figure 2.
 Ethiopia planting zones.